Get a free consultation

 You will learn from their answers how to pitch yourself.

-3. Acknowledge their doubts
+7. Acknowledge their doubts

-When you understand them and where they are coming from, you will have a better idea of what may prevent them from agreeing with your idea.
+When you understand your audience and where they are coming from, you will have a better idea of what may prevent them from agreeing with your idea.
 A powerful persuasive technique is to talk about their doubts, agree with them, and then show how these doubts are not the main issue in making a decision.

-4. Solve their problems
+8. Solve their problems and you’ll persuade better

 Everyone has problems.
 To be very persuasive you need to find their problems.
 And these may not be obvious ones.
 They could be problems of recognition, of status, of uncertainty.
 When you understand their issues (because you have asked the right questions, and listened to them carefully) you will have a much better idea of how to solve them.